 I hear about all kinds of experiences that people are having and I’m like a kid in a candy shop.
 It’s very cool, and a part of me wonders “will I have that experience?
 Or that one over there?”
 That might be nice.
 But this self love, and this work of processing my own experiences… that is ultimately what yields the fruit of liberation for my soul.
 Staying in my own experience, and continuing to dissolve the barriers, to expand, to witness all that occurs without judgement, without jealousy… and I open a little bit more.
 I come a little bit closer to truth, to wholeness, to oneness.

 This is the work that goes beyond this lifetime.
 This is training a reflex that will serve you for your entire timeline, and will serve your ability to choose new experiences, new realities, and to navigate the space beyond this life.
 And within this life, you may come into peace and rest in the reality that you are safe, that you are held in love and connection, and the core of who you are is protected beyond any hardships your body, mind and heart may endure.
 What potentials may unfold when you experience this peace and safety to the depth of your being?
 What will you choose to create?
 What will you choose to devote yourself to, as an expression of your love?

 I remember as a child, being on the floor surrounded by legos.
 I remember this feeling of infinite possibilities, limited only by my own imagination.
 Today I feel the innocence and curiosity of that boy, but with the knowledge and skills and wisdom of my adult self.
 That’s what I hope for, that’s what I pray for for all human beings.
 That’s where our salvation lies, that’s where our freedom exists.
 When we get beyond our fears and connect to who we truly are, we will see that we are the most powerful force on the face of the planet, and we can create the reality that we choose in this moment, and in all moments.

-In love, in light, in connection and wholeness!
+In connection and wholeness!
 Many blessings in your journey!